DataBiosphere/data-portal/content/document/creating-content/content-style-guide.md

 * Each sentence, even a sentence fragment, should start with a capital letter and end with a period.

 * Keep paragraph size to 3-4 sentences OR LESS.
 Add subheadings to break up longer paragraphs, for ease of reading on the web.
-This page is a great example of using subheadings: https://dev.data.humancellatlas.org/about/platform/dcp/ingest-service

 ### Graphics and Color
 * Make sure that the colors in your graphics are color-blind friendly.
 There are many helpful articles online about choosing the best colors; for example, [How to Optimize Charts For Color Blind Readers Using Color Blind Friendly Palettes](https://venngage.com/blog/color-blind-friendly-palette/)